Inclusive fluxes of secondary air-shower particles: Results discussions

-Figure~\ref{figure8} shows the multiplicity of muons in a shower calculated for muon momentum $p>0.5$ GeV/$c$ using (a) [F] FLUKA $\&$ SIBYLL model of CORSIKA. (b) Shows the multiplicity ratios of model combinations ([A] GHEISHA \& QGSJET, [B] UrQMD \& QGSJET, [C] UrQMD \& QGSJET-II, [D] GHEISHA \& SIBYLL and [E] UrQMD \& SIBYLL) with respect to [F] FLUKA $\&$ SIBYLL model.
+Figure~\ref{figure7} shows the multiplicity of muons in a shower calculated for muon momentum $p>0.5$ GeV/$c$ using (a) [F] FLUKA $\&$ SIBYLL model of CORSIKA. (b) Shows the multiplicity ratios of model combinations ([A] GHEISHA \& QGSJET, [B] UrQMD \& QGSJET, [C] UrQMD \& QGSJET-II, [D] GHEISHA \& SIBYLL and [E] UrQMD \& SIBYLL) with respect to [F] FLUKA $\&$ SIBYLL model.
 An integer number is added to each model result as shown in figure.
-It can be seen from the ratios that all models gives similar shape of multiplicity distributions.
-Models [A] and [C] give higher values of multiplicities as compared to other models.
+It can be seen from the ratios that all models give similar shape of multiplicity distributions.
+High energy model in case of [D], [E] and [F] model combination is SIBYLL.
+Therefore, the multiplicity distribution is nearly same in all 3 models and other model combinations [A], [B] and [C] show some disagreement.
+At high energies or for heavier nuclei, the multiplicity might show more disagreements.
+Multiplicity distributions shapes are important to get the extent of air shower at the ground level which will be useful to understand the multiple muon events in the large size detectors from each shower.